-There are four events in the 2021 Championship Series, with amazing destinations around the world.
+There are five events in the 2022 Championship Series, with amazing destinations around the world.
 Super League is the only globally broadcast series that answers the question:

 Who is the fastest triathlete in the world?

-In addition, there is the brand new SLT Teams concept for 2021, as well as individual leaderboards for those who lead the way in the swim, bike and run disciplines.
+In addition, there is the improved SLT Teams concept back for 2022 after a big debut last time out, as well as individual leader boards for those who lead the way in the swim, bike and run disciplines.